Network activity¶

 dict_keys(['L2', 'L34', 'L4py', 'L4sp', 'L4ss', 'L5st', 'L5tt', 'L6cc', 'L6ccinv', 'L6ct', 'VPM', 'L1', 'L23Trans', 'L45Peak', 'L45Sym', 'L56Trans', 'SymLocal1', 'SymLocal2', 'SymLocal3', 'SymLocal4', 'SymLocal5', 'SymLocal6'])

-Here, parameters are defined for each presynaptic celltype:
+Here, parameters are defined for each presynaptic celltype.
+Let’s inspect the L5tt parameters for example:

 [23]: